ARISE® Gambling Intervention

 Once your loved one has entered treatment, your Certified ARISE® Interventionist will continue working with your family.
 In collaboration with the treatment facility or outpatient professionals, the Interventionist works until your loved one is ready to move to the next phase of recovery.
 Recommendations for this next step of recovery will be decided in collaboration with the treatment facility, other treating providers, the Person of Concern, your family, and your Certified ARISE® Interventionist all working together.

 You and your Certified ARISE® Interventionist will continue to work together for a minimum of the next 6-12 months on life skills, development, and healing for your family.
-Measures of monitoring and accountability will be put into place to suit both your needs and the environment.
+Measures of monitoring and accountability will be put in place to suit both your needs and the environment.
 In conjunction with a Certified ARISE® Interventionist, rehabilitation experts, and the support of family members, it IS possible to overcome a gambling addiction.